oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/d-lab-three-logging-analytics/logginganalytics.md

       ![Fleet Summary](./images/cluster-comparison.png " ")

 3. This is the default option available with the cluster compare utility.
-You can modify the baseline time range upto maximum of 7 days.
+Click on **Options** where you can modify the baseline time range upto maximum of 7 days.

       ![Fleet Summary](./images/cluster-default.png " ")